Project Management Techniques

 - Project Time Management – Activity Definition, Activity Duration Estimating, Activity Sequencing, Schedule Development, Schedule Control

-- Project Scheduling Software – Microsoft Project 2013,
+- Project Scheduling Software – MS Project version to 2016

 - Progress measurement and reporting